-

 - Agency fees

-Then, research the price.
+Once you have a list of expenses associated with each strategy, research the price of each one.
 You can refer to your existing spending and also research other providers.
 You might, for example, review your past content marketing expenses and explore alternative providers.

 5. Use marketing budget tools to distribute your resources